CSA-OCP-GER/chatbot-development-hands-on-day/README.md

 ### Step 4 - Implement business logic

 Lastly, we want to implement some (basic) business logic in our bot.
-In a real world example, the bot might integrate with an existing system for processing time-off requests, in our example you can use a storage destination of your choice.
-You can even use `userData` for persisting time-off requests, but be aware that those are channel specific.
+In a real world example, our bot might integrate with existing systems for processing time-off requests.
+In our example here, we can use a storage destination of our choice.
+You can even use `userData` for persisting time-off requests, but be aware that `userData` is channel specific.
 In order to complete the main part of our day, you should be able to check off the following items:

 * Your "request time-off" dialog should request time-off parameters like start date, end date, and vacation destination
 * Your "show time-off" dialog should show existing time-off requests using Adaptive Cards